The Ballard House History

 Two years later, in December of 2013, a huge crowd of supporters gathered to celebrate the grand opening of The Ballard House.
 The 20,000 square foot home sits on 3 acres in Cinco Ranch, next door to Creech Elementary and features 24 suites, a kitchen, dining room, living room, game room, community room, library and a chapel.

 Only a few days later, the first five families moved in.
 They keep arriving… from other countries, all over the United States and the four corners of Texas.
 The Ballard House is now routinely at max capacity with a long wait list.

 “We thought we could make it possible for Cinco Charities to move forward.”

-In December of 2018, we are expecting to swing the doors open to a 16 room expansion, bringing our total availability to 40 rooms, and adding an additional kitchen, living room, an on-site commercial laundry facility as well as an on-site managers apartment.
+In early 2019, we swung open the doors open to a 16 room expansion, bringing our total availability to 40 rooms, and adding an additional kitchen, living room, an on-site commercial laundry facility as well as an on-site managers apartment.
 None of which would have been possible without the support of The Ballard Foundation, the incredible support of the Katy community, our army of regular volunteers, and the incredible staff that get to call The Ballard House their office.